-Stefanos Geroulanos is Professor of European Intellectual History at New York University.
-He usually writes about concepts that weave together modern understandings of the human, time, and the body.
-He is working on a book on the history of conceptions of human origins since 1770, and a short book on Napoleon and the institution of the Civil Code in France.
-He is the author or co-author of 4 books, and has co-edited or co-translated another dozen (see the list below).
+Stefanos Geroulanos is the Director of the Remarque Institute and a Professor of European Intellectual History at New York University.
+He usually writes about concepts that weave together modern understandings of time, the human, and the body.
+His new book is a history of the concepts, images, and sciences of human origins since 1770, forthcoming from Liveright Press as The Invention of Prehistory: Empire, Violence, and Our Obsession with Human Origins in 2024.

-He is a Co-Executive Editor of the Journal of the History of Ideas.
-In January 2022, he will begin serving as Director of the Remarque Institute.
-In the past, he has also served as Director of the Center for International Research in the Humanities and Social Sciences (Centre National de Recherche Scientifique/NYU) and, with Gisèle Sapiro, as the co-Principal Investigator of the FACE Foundation's PUF grant Crossroads in Intellectual History (2016-2021)
+He serves as a Co-Executive Editor of the Journal of the History of Ideas.
+In the past, he has also served as Director of the Center for International Research in the Humanities and Social Sciences (Centre National de Recherche Scientifique/NYU) and, with Gisèle Sapiro, as the co-Principal Investigator of the FACE Foundation's PUF grant Crossroads in Intellectual History (2016-2021).